swaldman/leftright/README.md

 `for` loops that make use of pattern matching, conditional guards, or viariable assignment, rendering projections crippled scala monads.

-The code in this library is proposed to be included within `scala.util.Either`.
+The code in this library was originally proposed to be included within `scala.util.Either`.
 It is fully documented in a fork of that class, [here](https://github.com/swaldman/slip/blob/enrich-bias-either/text/0000-enrich-bias-either.md).